GeorgeDaoud3/SOFE4630U-MS3/README.md

 5. Go to the bucket created and open the file(s) started by the prefix **outputs** and **outputs2** within a folder named **result**.
 You can download the file to read it.

-## MNIST dataset
+## Introduction to The MNIST dataset
 The Modified National Institute of Standards and Technology (**MNIST**) dataset consists of handwritten digits that is commonly used for machine learning and image processing applications.
 Each digit is represented as a 28*28 gray image.
 The value of pixels ranges from 0 (white) to 255 (black) as shown in the following image.
 The values are normalized to 1 and converted from a matrix to a vector and stored as string.
-The string is fed to a Machine Learning (ML) model that estimate the probability that the image represents one of the ten digits.
+The string is fed to a Machine Learning (ML) model that estimate the probability of the digit represented by the image.
 The ML model is implemented using a python library called **TensorFlow**.
 The detail of the model is behind the scope of this course.
 What you want to know is that the model parameters and the MNIST CSV are saved in a folder **/MNIST/data** in the repository.

 ![](images/df16.jpg)

-## Data flow Processing the MNIST database from BigQuery
+## 3. Batch Processing of the MNIST Dataset

+**BigQuery** will be used to save the CSV file containing the MNIST dataset as it can be accessed globally by the Dataflow workers.
 BigQuery is a cloud-based serverless data warehouse that supports SQL.
-We will use it to store the table containing the MNIST images.
-Thus, a dataset, namely **MNIST**, will be created within **BigQuerry**.
-A table, namely **Images**, will be created within the dataset.
-Then, the CSV file will be uploaded to fill the table.
-The Dataflow job will query the content of the table, run the ML model on each image, and produce a prediction of the handwritten digit.
+First, a dataset will be created within the **BigQuerry** under the name **MNIST**.
+An **Images** table will be created within the dataset.
+The CSV file will be uploaded to fill the table.
+The Dataflow job will query each record from the table, run the ML model on each image, and produce a prediction of the handwritten digit.
 Finally, The Job will store the results in another table, **Predict**, within the same dataset.

-1. Search for **BigQuery**, Within the current project, create a dataset and name it **MNIST**, create a table, name it **Images** and upload the **mnist/data/mnist.csv** file from the repository (you need to download it first to your computer).
+1. Search for **BigQuery**, Within the current project. create a dataset and name it **MNIST**, create a table, name it **Images** and upload the **mnist/data/mnist.csv** file from the repository (you need to download it first to your computer).
 It may take several minutes to create the dataset and the table.

     ![](images/df17.jpg)